james-priest/reactnd-project-myreads/docs/README.md

 I also tend to work from the top down which is what is recommended for smaller projects.

-Once I get to the lowest component in a hierachy I then start to split the components into their own files.
+Once I get to the lowest component in a hierarchy I then start to split the components into their own files.

 ### 2.3 Split UI into Hierarchy
 The first step was to look at the UI and determine each of the logical areas.